Siren Liveaboards Fleet

 Life on a Siren liveaboard

 A Siren liveaboard leaves nothing to be desired in the way of creature comforts.
 Their design and amenities make them more akin to floating hotels than expedition vessels.
 The interior design of each craft is delicately detailed, with gleaming wood and well-picked color combinations.
 The furnishings inside and outside are also attentively styled, from sunbeds to common spaces.
 Extra amenities include same-day laundry and free shower gels, a library, board games, free kayaking, and massage, which can be booked on any day.
-Meals with the Siren fleet feature the freshest vegetables, meat, and seafood, and there’s always mix of cuisines in the buffet, from Western, to Thai, Indonesian, and Filipino.
+Meals with the Siren fleet feature the freshest vegetables, meat, and seafood, and there’s always a mix of cuisines in the buffet, from Western to Thai, Indonesian, and Filipino.
 Available all day are fresh fruit and a variety of beverages, including free rehydration/mineral salts, and even free local beer.
 With advance notice, all food preferences can be catered for.

 Diving with the Siren fleet

 Diving with the Siren fleet has some special perks.
-One is the inclusion of high-quality dive equipment in the base price.
-Another is availability of a free guide for any dive.
-This way, if you want support in finding special creatures or navigating a tricky area, you always have it.
+One is the inclusion of high-quality dive equipment at the base price.
+Another is the availability of a free guide for any dive.
+This way, if you want to support in finding special creatures or navigating a tricky area, you always have it.
 The opposite is also true; if you and your buddy want to set out alone, you will be well-prepared beforehand by the onboard dive briefing, and then sent on your way.
 Siren vessels provide free nitrox for as many dives as you want, and can even certify you for nitrox during your trip.
 The vessels are also rebreather-friendly, as long as you book in advance to ensure compatible equipment.
 To top it off, the Siren fleet aspires to be the “pro’s choice” for underwater photographers and videographers.
 Each vessel provides outdoor and indoor work stations for cameras, as well as storage drawers and numerous charging points with adaptors.